 LING, Graham Fergus.
 Lieutenant, Captain, Mentioned in Despatches.
 Died in service from pneumonia in Northampton, UK.
 16/12/1918 aged 35.
 Son of Christopher and Sarah Ling.
 Born at Wetheral and attended Bradfield School, Berkshire, UK.
 Served in the Household Cavalry and Cavalry of the Line (incl Yeomanry and Imperial Camel Corps).
 Buried in WETHERAL CEMETERY, UK.
 Lieutenant in KEH in 1915 see Figure 19.

 LINTON, Esme.
 Gordon.
 Captain.
 'A' Squadron.
 Commissioned as Second Lieutenant (London Gazette 2/03/1915).
 Entered France 2/6/1915.
 Officer in Charge Hotchkiss gun detachment.
 Promoted to Lieutenant and then Captain.
 Awarded the Military Cross as a Lieutenant for forward scouting and reporting on any positions (London Gazette 6/07/1918).
 Lieutenant in KEH in 1915 see Figure 19.
-Served as a Major in WW2.
+Served as a Major in the Second World War.
 Born 15/01/1881 in Willesden, Middlesex, England and died Jun 1952 in Wokingham, Berkshire, England.
 Applied for 1914/15 Star trio from Sale, Cheshire, England.

 LITTLE, Edwin Charles.
 1971.
 Private KEH.
-Enlisted 4/06/1916 and discharged 13/03/1918 Awarded Silver War Badge 394496 and did not serve overseas.
+Enlisted 4/06/1916 and discharged 13/03/1918.
+Returned from Chile to enlist.
+Awarded Silver War Badge 394496 and did not serve overseas.
+Information confirmed courtesy of the South Pacific Mail.

 LOADER, Ernest.
 976. Private KEH.
 'A' Squadron.
 Entered France 2/06/1915.
 Sniper at La Bourse 18/03/1916.
 Discharged 26/06/1919 from Trench Mortar Battery.
 From Australia.
 Noted in 'Under Friendly Flags' by Lieutenant Colonel Neil C. Smith AM as having served with KEH.
 Entitled to 1914/15 Star trio.